-- M.Ed. in Instructional Leadership: Catholic school educators who are interested in leadership in K-12 Catholic schools can earn a master’s degree in Instructional Leadership with K-12 principal licensure endorsement.
+- M.Ed. in Administration & Supervision for Principal Preparation: Catholic school educators who are interested in leadership in K-12 Catholic schools can earn a master’s degree in Administration & Supervision with a K-12 principal licensure endorsement.
 All Catholic educators admitted to this cohort receive a 1/3 tuition scholarship from Loyola University Chicago.
 In addition, the Archdiocese of Chicago has formed a special partnership with Loyola's School of Education to offer an additional 1/3 tuition scholarship for educators in the Catholic schools within the Archdiocese in exchange for a commitment to continue working in Archdiocese Catholic schools for at least three years and to seek a leadership position as appropriate.
 Candidates complete 12 courses in two years, including a practicum in administration and an option for taking one summer course in Rome.

 Chicagoland Partners for English Language Learners (CPELL)

-The second generation CPELL program provides tuition scholarships within the School of Education for either the M.Ed. in English Language Teaching and Learning with an English as a Second Language (ESL) endorsement or for an ESL endorsement only to teachers in partner school districts.
+The second generation CPELL program provides tuition scholarships within the School of Education for an M.Ed. in Teacher Leader and English as a Second Language (ESL) with dual endorsements in Teacher Leader and ESL, for an M.Ed. in English Language Teaching and Learning with an ESL endorsement or for an ESL endorsement only to teachers in partner school districts.
 CPELL also provide school-based comprehensive professional development to improve the program leadership and classroom instruction for English Language Learners (ELLs) at partner schools.
 CPELL is distinctive in that it places an emphasis on developing ELL teacher leaders as well as educational and parental advocates for bilingual students.
 The CPELL program is funded by a second federal National Professional Development Grant #T365Z120068 from the Office of English Language Acquisition for $2 million over the next five years.

 Countdown is a grant-funded multimedia mathematics education initiative.
 The two major components are the Countdown television show and the Countdown website.
 The Countdown television program is broadcast on Thursday evenings from September through May on CAN-TV’s channel 21.
 On-air educators work with student callers to tackle a variety of math topics using visual aids, manipulatives, games, and the computer.
 The Countdown website features over 800 instructional movies edited from the TV episodes.
 The movies are categorized according to national standards and alphabetically by concept.
 Many movies have accompanying downloadable activity sheets.
 The site provides free supplemental math instruction for K-12 students and professional development for teachers and tutors around the world.